Heavy Neutrinos in displaced vertex searches at the LHC and HL-LHC: Results

 \section{Results}

-We present our results for each experiment (ATLAS, CMS and LHCb) and each benchmark scenario (exclusive mixing with $e$, $\mu$ or $tau$) in Figure~\ref{fig:results}.
-Due to their similar geometry ATLAS and CMS have comparable sensitivities.
-For pure electron or muon mixing they can exclude heavy neutrinos with couplings as small as $\sim 5 \times 10^{-8}$ and masses up to $\sim \unit[20]{GeV}$ with an integrated luminosity of \unit[300]{fb\inv}.
-With \unit[3000]{fb\inv} mixing angles of $\sim 5 \times 10^{-10}$ and masses up to $\sim \unit[40]{GeV}$ become accessible.
-LHCb can exclude down to $5 \times 10^{-7}$ and $5 \times 10^{-8}$ and masses up to \unit[12 and 20]{GeV} for LHC and HL-LHC.
-ATLAS and CMS can exclude heavy neutrinos with pure tau couplings up to $\sim 10^{-6}$ and $\sim 10^{-8}$ with masses up to \unit[15 and 25]{GeV} for integrated luminosities of \unit[300]{fb\inv} and \unit[3000]{fb\inv}, respectively.
+We present our results for each experiment (ATLAS, CMS and LHCb) and each benchmark scenario (exclusive mixing with $e$, $\mu$ or $\tau$) in \cref{fig:results}.
+Due to their similar geometry ATLAS and CMS have comparable sensitivities, the different $\eta$ coverage in the \HLLHC Runs does not have a strong impact on the sensitivity curves because of the strong dependence of the number of events on $U^2$.
+The geometry of the muon chambers is different for both detectors, but the effect of this on our results is small because we only require the heavy neutrino to decay before the muon chamber, so that the difference is practically captured by the $\eta$ coverage.
+For pure electron or muon mixing they can exclude heavy neutrinos with couplings as small as $\sim 5 \times \inv[8]{10}$ and masses up to $\sim \unit[20]{GeV}$ with an integrated luminosity of \unit[300]{\inv{fb}}.
+With \unit[3000]{\inv{fb}} mixing angles of $\sim 5 \times 10^{-10}$ and masses up to $\sim \unit[40]{GeV}$ become accessible.
+LHCb can exclude down to $5 \times 10^{-7}$ and $5 \times 10^{-8}$ and masses up to \unit[12 and 20]{GeV} for \LHC and \HLLHC.
+ATLAS and CMS can exclude heavy neutrinos with pure $\tau$-couplings up to $\sim 10^{-6}$ and $\sim 10^{-8}$ with masses up to \unit[15 and 25]{GeV} for integrated luminosities of \unit[300]{\inv{fb}} and \unit[3000]{\inv{fb}}, respectively.
+The lower sensitivity of LHCb is a result of both, the lower integrated luminosity and the different $\eta$ coverage of LHCb, where the dominant effect comes from the luminosities.
+For the mixing with $\tau$ this is partly compensated by the lower $p_T$ thresholds in the triggers.